Staff & Board

 Youth Vision is staffed by a team of Development Youth Workers, volunteers, and guided by a Board of Trustees.
 We achieved charitable status in 2009 and gained an accreditation for Investing in Volunteers in 2014.

-Youth Vision currently has three part-time members of staff and is supported by a vital team of over 25 volunteers.
+Youth Vision currently has four part-time members of staff and is supported by a vital team of over 25 volunteers.

 Our Team